mesosphere/kubeaddons-elastic/README.md

 This repository uses Github Pages with the `artifacts` branch to serve assets.

+**NOTE**: This repository has been intentionally seperated from [mesosphere/charts](https://github.com/mesosphere/charts/) due to the different licensing requirements from Elastic.

 ### Repository Layout

 | Product | Version | Branch |